 Why the Decision is a Big Deal

-If such a small percentage of US prisoners are affected by the decision, then why does it even matter?
+If such a small percentage of US prisoners are affected by the end of private prisons, then why does it even matter?
 There are two major reasons why this shift in policy has importance.
 First, the Federal Department of Justice often sets the tone for state and local policies and decisions.
 Many state and local judges have already questioned the constitutionality of the very idea of a for-profit prison system.
 The Justice Department’s new policy adds to this debate.
 As more and more states face the problems caused by private prisons and fail to see a significant cost savings, it is likely that they will follow the federal government’s lead.

 Secondly, this policy shift pushes American punishment and corrections systems in a progressive direction.
 This has repercussions beyond the issue of private prisons.
 For example, there has been recent focus on the matter of defendants being held in custody when they cannot afford to pay bail.
 The Justice Department has filed briefs stating their position that this practice violates the Fourteenth Amendment.
 The Federal Governments concrete action on ending private federal prisons also encourages state and local courts to act in a progressive manner and safeguard the rights of all defendants.